outmoded/hapijs.com/lib/tutorials/en_US/server-methods.md

     options: {}
 });
 ```
-We create the same function again, called `add`.
-When we register it this time, configure the `method` object.
-This case, `name` is the name of the method, `method` is the method we are using, and `options` is an object to configure various options.
+You create the same function again, called `add`.
+When you register it this time, configure the `method` object.
+This case, `name` is the name of the method, `method` is the method you are using, and `options` is an object to configure various options.

 ### <a name="name" /> Name